vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 podman is already the newest version (100:3.4.2-5).
 0 upgraded, 0 newly installed, 0 to remove and 9 not upgraded.
 ```
-**- sudo:** This part of the command is like saying "I want to do something important."
+**sudo:** This part of the command is like saying "I want to do something important."
 It
 stands for "superuser do" and allows you to perform tasks that affect your computer's
 system, like installing software.

-**- apt:** It is used to handle the installation, removal, and upgrading of software packages.
+**apt:** It is used to handle the installation, removal, and upgrading of software packages.

-- **install:** This tells the magic tool that you want to put a new program on your
+**install:** This tells the magic tool that you want to put a new program on your
 computer.

 **Check podman :-**